niklours/DIC_Assignment2/README.md

       Or, if you only want to see a single training example run on PowerShell terminal:
       ```bash
           $ python train.py --agent_type=DQN --episodes=500 --steps=100 --gamma=0.95 --lr=1e-3 --sa --br=4 --tol=300 --env=1

+The script does not display plots as pop-up windows by default; instead, it saves them to the `logs` directory.

+Log files are named using a combination of the timestamp (for uniqueness), algorithm type, number of steps and episodes, stopping tolerance, bracket size (if sa is enabled), and the environment type.

       ```